Paris Gun: After World War I

 Despite the ban, Krupp continued theoretical work on long-range guns.
 They started experimental work after the Nazi government began funding the project upon coming to power in 1933.
 This research led to the 21 cm K 12 (E), a refinement of the Paris Gun design concept.
 Although it was broadly similar in size and range to its predecessor, Krupp's engineers had significantly reduced the problem of barrel wear.
-They also improved mobility over the fixed Paris Gun by making the K12 a railway gun.
+They also improved mobility over the fixed Paris Gun by making the K 12 a railway gun.

-The first K12 was delivered to the German Army in 1939 and a second in 1940.
+The first K 12 was delivered to the German Army in 1939 and a second in 1940.
 During World War II, they were deployed in the Nord-Pas-de-Calais region of France; they were used to shell Kent in Southern England between late 1940 and early 1941.
 One gun was captured by Allied forces in the Netherlands in 1945.

 In popular culture

 A parody of the Paris Gun appears in the Charlie Chaplin movie The Great Dictator.
 Firing at the Cathedral of Notre Dame, the "Tomanians" (the fictional country that represented Germany) succeed in blowing up a small outhouse.

 The destruction of the St-Gervais-et-St-Protais Church inspired Romain Rolland to write his novel Pierre et Luce.